AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

     * Click **OK**.
     >[!NOTE]
     >
-    >Please make sure that your Adobe Campaign server is reachable on the internet as AEM as a Cloud Service can not reach private networks.
+    >Please make sure that your Adobe Campaign server is reachable on the internet because AEM as a Cloud Service can not reach private networks.
 1. Please check the publish instance in the Link Externalizer configuration.
 You can view this configuration by checking the status dump of the OSGi services in the [developer console](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/developer-console.html#osgi-services).
 If it is not correct then make changes in the corresponding instance git repository and then deploy the configuration by using [cloud manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/deploy-code.html).